RainerAtSpirit/Durandal-Fiddle/temp.md

 ### Sharing the _fiddle_

-Once you make your first commit the live version will become available at an URL like `http://Your_User_Name.github.io/dFiddle-1.2` (You'll find the exact Url under Settings|GitHub Pages).
+Once you make your first commit the live version will become available at an URL like `http://Your_User_Name.github.io/dFiddle-1.2` (The published Url can be found under GitHub Repo settings|GitHub Pages).
 According to GitHub it might take up to **ten minutes** for changes to be visible.

-You can now share links to the live version of your _fiddle_ and in addition point to specific files or even line of code when asking questions at [stackoverflow] or in the [Durandal newsgroup].

 + share links to the the live version e.g. [http://dfiddle.github.io/dFiddle-1.2/#/view-composition/wizard]
 + share links right down to a specific code line e.g.